core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 2. The client rebuilds the phantom registration request as follows.

-   * The client uses the Token value T, specified by a dedicated element of 'tpi_details' within the 'tp_info' parameter, in the informative response.
+   * The client uses the Token value T that is specified by a dedicated element of 'tpi_details' within the 'tp_info' parameter, in the informative response.
 In particular, when transporting CoAP over UDP, the Token value is specified by the element 'tpi_token' (see {{ssssec-udp-transport-specific}}).

    * If the 'ph_req' parameter is not present in the informative response, the client uses the transport-independent information from its original Observe registration request.